daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 Now both `dean` and `shiny` will have access to any new or existing files under `/srv/shiny-server`.
 I like it because now I can develop an app from my RStuio Server (logged in as `dean`), be able to run it through RStudio (as `dean`), and also be able to run it via my Shiny Server (as `shiny`).

-## Step 8.2: Populate Shiny Server with Shiny apps using a git repository {#shiny-git}
+<h2 id="shiny-git">Step 8.2: Populate Shiny Server with Shiny apps using a git repository</h2>

 As mentioned above, any Shiny app you place under `/srv/shiny-server/` will be automatically served as a Shiny app.
 But how do you get shiny apps into there in the first place?
 If you're creating a new app, you can just log into your RStudio Server and develop your shiny app from there, and just save the app under `/srv/shiny-server/`.